mohamed66y/android-privacy-protection/README.md

-# Android Privacy Protection – Oppo A5s (Android 8.1)
+ki# Android Privacy Protection – Oppo A5s (Android 8.1)

 This project documents my personal journey to protect my Android phone (Oppo A5s – Android 8.1) from tracking and spying.
 I'm a beginner, and I'm using simple tools and methods to understand and control what's happening on my phone.